MetOffice/git-working-practices/episodes/00-repo-access.md

 If you don't have write access this message is displayed in a banner:

+> You need to fork this repository to propose changes.
 > You're making changes in a project you don't have write access to.

 If you have write access (or higher), GitHub's online editor will appear.